News

 2. Why replace low-head dams with whitewater park features?

-Replacing these dams with whitewater park features creates a controlled and safer environment for recreational activities like kayaking, tubing, and canoeing while maintaining upriver and downriver surface water elevations consistent with the seasonal levels the community has been accustomed to experience.
+Replacing dams with whitewater park features creates a controlled and safer environment for recreational activities like kayaking, tubing, and canoeing while maintaining upriver and downriver surface water elevations consistent with the seasonal levels the community is accustomed to experience.
 Whitewater parks attract visitors, boost tourism, and offer a community asset.
-Whitewater parks foster connection to the downtown merchants, while still allowing the waterway to flow naturally, benefiting both the environment and public enjoyment.
+Whitewater parks foster connection to the downtown merchants, while allowing the waterway to flow naturally, benefiting both the environment and public enjoyment.

 3. How does removing low-head dams benefit the local ecosystem?